IDMNYU/IDM_Faculty_FAQ/f2022_covid_reference.md

 ## Syllabi
 Prior to the first day of class, [send your syllabus to Eric](mailto:em1680@nyu.edu).
 You can [use this template which has all the required bits you need](https://docs.google.com/document/d/1TC-o0l7zGKjCTDUQgUVxkCDgCyZ3gx-bK0zGqDWRgmA/edit?usp=sharing).

+## Office hours
+Office hours may happen face-to-face, but they may also may be held remote.
+It is at your discretion.
+Regardless of how you do this, students must know the best way to reach you outside the classroom.

+## Classroom setup
+Our classrooms have whiteboards, a camera, microphone, speakers, and monitor.
+The third floor classroms now have a podium for lectures that also support Zoom.
+[A training for the 3rd floor clasrooms is happening Wednesday August 31 from 2:00 - 3:00 PM in 370 Jay Street - Room 307.](https://docs.google.com/forms/d/1-jB-yDQZsUec4E5xTQlXfJGQx2N09CUsQ4IKJR4dMDo/viewform?__s=3p2wgvfhy2jqv5gzbszs&edit_requested=true)

+## Labs and the Equipment Room
+Starting Sept 4, the ER and the print lab will be open on a limited basis for studnet work.
+If you have a particular need prior to a full opening (expected in late September), please email idmtech@nyu.edu and explain what your needs are.

+Students must have insurance to check out materials from the ER.
+[Details may be found on the IDM Tech website](https://wp.nyu.edu/idmtech/equipment/).

 ## Technology
 There is no mandate to use any particular learning management system (LMS).
 NYU now has [Brightspace as a LMS](https://brightspace.nyu.edu), which you are welcome to use.
 Some faculty prefer github, others like wordpress, some even like Brightspace.
 Use what works best for you.
 Need NYU Brightspace Support?
 [Take a look at the Instructor Guide](https://docs.google.com/document/d/1T-XiDuK5HFe0i8EhtgvfJI0TBrwy_AdX5HYA39kmYog/edit)